uctakeoff/vscode-counter/README.md

 * `VSCodeCounter.outputAsMarkdown`: Whether to output the result as a Markdown file.
 * `VSCodeCounter.outputPreviewType`: Type of output file to preview after counting.
 Choose from `text`, `csv`, `markdown` or `none`.
 * `VSCodeCounter.saveLocation`: Specify where to store the collected language configurations.
+* `VSCodeCounter.history`: Controls the number of recent result to keep in history.

 **Enjoy!**